-Head of School-Kate Miller
+Head of School- Kate Miller

-- Support safeguarding leads and technical staff as they review protections for pupils in the home and remote-learning procedures, rules and safeguards (see coronavirus.lgfl.net/safeguarding for an addendum to policies and an infographic overview of safeguarding considerations for remote teaching technology). - Foster a culture of safeguarding where online safety is fully integrated into whole-school safeguarding - Oversee the activities of the designated safeguarding lead and ensure that the DSL responsibilities listed in the section below are being followed and fully supported - Ensure that policies and procedures are followed by all staff - Undertake training in offline and online safeguarding, in accordance with statutory guidance and relevant Local Safeguarding Partnerships - Liaise with the designated safeguarding lead on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information - Take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DSLs and governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information - Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and
+- Foster a culture of safeguarding where online safety is fully integrated into wholeschool safeguarding - Support safeguarding leads and technical staff as they review protections for pupils in the home and remote-learning procedures, rules and safeguards (see https://national.lgfl.net/digisafe/safe-remote-learning for an addendum to policies and an infographic overview of safeguarding considerations for remote teaching technology). - Oversee the activities of the designated safeguarding team (DST) and ensure that the DSL responsibilities listed in the section below are being followed and fully supported - Ensure that policies and procedures are followed by all staff - Undertake training in offline and online safeguarding, in accordance with statutory guidance and relevant Local Safeguarding Partnerships - Liaise with the designated safeguarding team on all online-safety issues which might arise and receive regular updates on school issues and broader policy and practice information - Take overall responsibility for data management and information security ensuring the school's provision follows best practice in information handling; work with the DPO, DST and governors to ensure a GDPR-compliant framework for storing data, but helping to ensure that child protection is always put first and data-protection processes support careful and legal sharing of information

-- that all technology including cloud systems are implemented according to child-safety first principles - Be responsible for ensuring that all staff receive suitable training to carry out their safeguarding and online safety roles - Understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident - Ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including risk of children being radicalised - Ensure that there is a system in place to monitor and support staff (e.g. network manager) who carry out internal technical online-safety procedures - Ensure governors are regularly updated on the nature and effectiveness of the school's arrangements for online safety - Ensure the school website meets statutory requirements (see appendices for website audit document)
+- Ensure the school implements and makes effective use of appropriate ICT systems and services including school-safe filtering and monitoring, protected email systems and that all technology including cloud systems are implemented according to child-safety first principles - Be responsible for ensuring that all staff receive suitable training to carry out their safeguarding and online safety roles - Understand and make all staff aware of procedures to be followed in the event of a serious online safeguarding incident - Ensure suitable risk assessments are undertaken so the curriculum meets needs of pupils, including risk of children being radicalised - Ensure that there is a system in place to monitor and support staff (e.g. network manager) who carry out internal technical online-safety procedures - Ensure governors are regularly updated on the nature and effectiveness of the school's arrangements for online safety - Ensure the school website meets statutory requirements (see appendices for website audit document)

-Designated Safeguarding Lead / Online Safety Lead - Kate Miller, Dominic Sunderland

-Key responsibilities (remember the DSL can delegate certain online safety duties, e.g. to the online-safety coordinator, but not the overall responsibility; this assertion and all quotes below are from Keeping Children Safe in Education 2020):
+Designated Safeguarding Lead / Online Safety Lead - Kate Miller Key responsibilities (remember the DSL can delegate certain online safety duties, e.g. to the online-safety coordinator, but not the overall responsibility; this assertion and all quotes below are from Keeping Children Safe in Education 2021):